githubteacher/githubfordevelopers-oct-24/mathieu6969-sandiego.md

 - East of Downtown

 ### Fun Facts
-- Have apple pie in Julian
+- Have apple pie in Julian, north east of San Diego